 As humans, we never want to put in more effort than absolutely necessary.
 Psychologists call this the Principle of Least Effort.
 We just call it “laziness.”

 As you think about user experience, you have to keep user laziness in mind.
 In a recent Google study, the top three positive words used to describe mobile brand experiences were “easy,” “helpful,” and “convenient.”
-Your parents, students, faculty and community members want to minimize the amount of effort it takes to complete their tasks.
-If your app is easy, helpful, and convenient, they will love it.
+Your parents, students, faculty, and community members want to minimize the amount of effort it takes to complete their tasks.
+If your school's mobile app is easy, helpful, and convenient, they will love it.
 If it’s not, they won’t.

 As he keeps going, his user experience gets worse.
-Since these apps aren’t actually built for phones, every page he taps kicks him to the district’s web page, forcing him to pinch and zoom forever just to read the information.
+Since these school mobile apps aren’t actually built for phones, every page he taps kicks him to the district’s web page, forcing him to pinch and zoom forever just to read the information.
 By the time he finally finds the lunch menu, it’s a PDF that won’t display properly on his phone.
 More pinching and zooming, more effort.
 The process is difficult and inconvenient.
 It’s a bad user experience.

 Building your brand

 Third-party apps don’t just drive your users crazy.
 They also keep you from building your own brand.